idvorkin/idvorkin.github.io/_d/time_off.md

 ### Every other day checkin

 - **Refresh** - Re-read these learnings and your time off priority list.
+- **Know your real riches** - Is anything more valuable then satisfiaction and health?
+Probably not.
+Remember that.
 - **Pay yourself first, do the habits** - gives you the energy and strength for everything else.
   - If I don't force my self to maintain my habits, and stay balanced - I won't
   - Don't skip habits, they give you the energy